The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/telescopes/oapen_metadata.md

    :header-rows: 1
 ```

-### Upload to SFTP Server
+### Load to BigQuery

-After checking that the metadata is now in a valid ONIX format, the ONIX XML is uploaded to the SFTP server.
-This can then be picked up by the [ONIX telescope](onix.md) and integrated into the proceeding workflows as normal.
+The valid ONIX feed can now be loaded from the transform bucket into a BigQuery sharded table.